 Freeze the Cake

 The first thing that you should do to protect the cake is freeze it before you ship it.
 Freezing a cake will make it more likely to survive the trip and be good by the time it gets to its destination.

 No matter what type of cake you’re baking, it’s generally going to be best to freeze it before you ship it out.
 You should only avoid freezing if there is a very specific reason that you can’t freeze it.

-If you can’t freeze the cake, then you might not want to ship it at all.
-Sometimes it might be fine to ship the cake via a courier service if the cake isn’t being delivered too far away.
+If you can’t freeze it, you might not want to ship it at all.
+Sometimes it might be fine to ship the cake via a courier service if it isn’t being delivered too far away.

-For example, if you need to deliver a cake to a location that is within a few hours of your location, then a courier service might be able to do that for you while handling the cake with great care.
-Of course, it might be just as practical to deliver the cake yourself if indeed you’re that close to where you’re shipping the cake.
+For example, if you need to deliver a cake to a location that is within a few hours of your location, a courier service might be able to do that for you while handling the cake with great care.
+Of course, it might be just as practical to deliver it yourself if indeed you’re that close to where you’re shipping it.